mastodon/mastodon/docs/Extensions.md

 - `http://activitystrea.ms/schema/1.0/reject`

 The activity object of the request-friend slap is the account in question.
 The activity object of the authorize and reject slaps is the original request-friend activity.
 Request-friend slap is sent to the locked account, when the end-user of that account decides, the authorize/reject decision slap is sent back to the requester.

-#### PuSH amendment

-Mastodon will only deliver PuSH payloads to callback URLs the domain of which matches at least one follower of the account in question.
-That means anonymous manual/subscriptions are not possible.

-Private statuses do not appear on Atom feeds, but do get delivered in PuSH payloads to the domains of approved followers.